5yutan5/PyQtDarkTheme/builder/README.md

 Build svg and stylesheet based on the color-map of the theme file.
 The resources are output to `qdarktheme/dist`.
-This program is not included in the built package.
+This folder is not included in the built package.

 ## Output format